sdiehl/wiwinwlh/tutorial.md

 of use in Haskell are ``cvc4`` from Stanford and ``z3`` from Microsoft Research.

-The SBV library can abstract over different SMT solvers allow us to express the problem in a embedded domain language in Haskell and then offload the solving work to the third party library.
+The SBV library can abstract over different SMT solvers allow us to express the problem in an embedded domain language in Haskell and then offload the solving work to the third party library.

 TODO: Talk about SBV